Ashley-P/mytui/Documentation.md

     tui_label() creates an sWidget struct with the internal type of LABEL and returns a pointer to it.

     tui_checkbox() creates an sWidget struct with the internal type of CHECKBOX and returns a pointer to it.

+    tui_radiobutton() creates an sWidget struct with the internal type of RADIOBUTTON and returns a pointer to it.

     tui_root_frame() creates a special root frame and widget struct for all the user created widgets to be a child to.